Bipartite hypergraph: Exact 2-colorability

 Hall's marriage theorem has been generalized from bipartite graphs to bipartite hypergraphs; see Hall-type theorems for hypergraphs.

 n-partiteness and rainbow-colorability

-An stronger definition is: given an integer n, a hypergraph is called n-uniform if all its hyperedges contain exactly n vertices.
+A stronger definition is: given an integer n, a hypergraph is called n-uniform if all its hyperedges contain exactly n vertices.
 An n-uniform hypergraph is called n-partite if its vertex set V can be partitioned into n subsets such that each hyperedge contains exactly one element from each subset.
 An alternative term is rainbow-colorable.